ADA-research/Sparkle/Documentation/source/userguide/userguide.rst

   $ conda env create -f environment.yml

-This will an environment named ``sparkle`` that contains everything needed to run Sparkle.
+This will create an environment named ``sparkle`` that contains everything needed to run Sparkle, except LaTeX that needs to be installed manually.

-To activate it, execute:
+To activate the environment in the current sheel, execute:

 .. code-block:: shell